 This may mean reusing boxes from family or friends but it does NOT mean we necessarily endorse that particular company (i.e. if we occasionally reuse a cardboard box with paper tape from Amazon because our neighbor had extras, our goal is to save resources and doesn't mean we're affiliated with or promoting them).

 Of course, we'd love to have pretty recycled boxes with our own brand name on them, and may do so in the future when we run out of existing ones, but we still try to reduce our impact by reusing things as they already exist first.

 5.)
 Vintage style, not vintage values.

-Our goal is to provide vintage-inspired solutions for low waste living that are based on how folks lived their daily lives without plastic in the past, because disposable single-use plastic isn't that old and we can likely get along fine without most of it!
+Our goal is to provide vintage-inspired solutions for low waste living that are based on how folks lived their daily lives without plastic in the past; disposable single-use plastic isn't that old and we can likely get along fine without most of it!
 In fact, most of the world's plastic pollution comes from single-use plastics, wrappers and containers that are discarded after mere seconds of use!
 (Obviously, medical and health-related type plastics are different).
 There are many beautiful vintage & secondhand items that have quite a bit of life left in them and need not be forsaken to landfills in favor of the latest trends.

 Yet, while there are tons of great examples from history's thriftiest grandmas everywhere (i.e. rag rugs and cotton bread bags) we also know there are many terrible examples from history; and that history is full of systemic inequality, racism, scarcity, shorter life spans, and on the whole, not something we want to repeat.